-The chemical composition of pfa is somewhat different from Portland cements.
+The chemical composition of fly ash is somewhat different from Portland cement.
 It will not hydrate with water directly but needs lime and water to hydrate.
-In concrete the lime required arrises from the hydration of the cement.
-Fly ash is always used in combination with Portland cement, typically in the range 80% Pc and 20% fly ash to 60% Pc and 40% fly ash, depending on the application.
+In concrete the lime required arises from the hydration of the cement.
+Fly ash is always used in combination with Portland cement, typically in the range 20 to 40% fly ash, depending on the application.

 The blended cement can be supplied as a pre-blended factory produced product or be prepared in the mixer by adding each material separately from its own silo.
-Fly ash/pc blend mixes tend to be slower to hydrate than similar Pc only mixes, but may have improved durability.
+Fly ash/Portland cement blend mixes tend to be slower to hydrate than similar Pc only mixes, but may have improved durability.

 Acknowledgement: The Concrete Society